ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/enable-mailbox-auditing.md

 - The default mailbox actions for all three logon types are being audited.
 Note that this is the only value you'll see on Office 365 Group mailboxes.

-- An admin *has not* changed the actions for any logon type on a user mailbox or a shared mailbox.
+- An admin *has not* changed the audited mailbox actions for any logon type on a user mailbox or a shared mailbox.
 Note this is the default state after mailbox auditing on by default is initially turned on in your organization.

 If an admin has ever changed the mailbox actions that are audited for a logon type (by using the *AuditAdmin*, *AuditDelegate*, or *AuditOwner* parameters on the **Set-Mailbox** cmdlet), the property value will be different.
-For example:

-- The value `Owner` indicates:
+For example, the value `Owner` for the *DefaultAuditSet* property on a user mailbox or shared mailbox indicates:

-  - Only the default mailbox actions on the user mailbox or shared mailbox owner are being audited.
+- The default mailbox actions for the mailbox owner are being audited.

-  - The actions for the `Delegate` and `Admin` logon types have been changed for the user mailbox or shared mailbox.
+- The audited mailbox actions for the `Delegate` and `Admin` logon types have been changed from the default actions.

-- A blank value indicates the mailbox actions for all three logon types have been changed on a user mailbox or a shared mailbox.
+A blank value for the *DefaultAuditSet* property indicates the mailbox actions for all three logon types have been changed on the user mailbox or a shared mailbox.

 For more information, see the [Change or restore mailbox actions logged by default](#change-or-restore-mailbox-actions-logged-by-default) section in this topic